Pearl: Pearl hunting

 The ancient chronicle Mahavamsa mentions the thriving pearl industry in the port of Oruwella in the Gulf of Mannar in Sri Lanka.
 It also records that eight varieties of pearls accompanied Prince Vijaya's embassy to the Pandyan king as well as king Devanampiya Tissa's embassy to Emperor Ashoka.
 Pliny the Elder (23–79 AD) praised the pearl fishery of the Gulf as most productive in the world.

 For thousands of years, seawater pearls were retrieved by divers in the Indian Ocean in areas such as the Persian Gulf, the Red Sea and the Gulf of Mannar.
 Evidence also suggest a prehistoric origin to pearl diving in these regions.
 Starting in the Han dynasty (206 BC–220 AD), the Chinese hunted extensively for seawater pearls in the South China Sea, particularly in what is now Tolo Harbour in Hong Kong.
-Tanka pearl divers of twelfth century China attached ropes to their waists in order to be safely brought back up to the surface.
+Tanka pearl divers of twelfth century China attached ropes to their waists to be safely brought back up to the surface.